Art-of-WiFi/UniFi-API-browser/README.md

 ## Unifi API browser
-This tool is for browsing data that is accessible through Ubiquiti's Unifi Controller API, and is written in PHP, javascript and the [Bootstrap] (http://getbootstrap.com/) CSS framework.
+This tool is for browsing data that is exposed through Ubiquiti's Unifi Controller API, written in PHP, javascript and the [Bootstrap] (http://getbootstrap.com/) CSS framework.
 Please keep the following in mind:
 - not all data collections are supported (yet), see the list below of currently supported data collections
 - currently only supports versions 4.x.x of the Unifi Controller software
 - there is still work to be done to add/improve functionality and usability of this tool so suggestions/comments are welcome.
 Please use the github issue list or the Ubiquiti Community forums (https://community.ubnt.com/t5/UniFi-Wireless/Unifi-API-browser-tool-released/m-p/1392651) for this.